Life Coaching Services

 How Can a Life Coach Help My Child?

 Being a child carries with it its own unique burdens.
 Faced with peer pressure to fit in, parental pressure to succeed, and a growing body and brain that have no idea how to make everybody happy and still figure out their own identities, children and teenagers can often benefit from the services of a life coach.
 According to USA Today, more than 25 percent of teenagers report feeling “extreme stress” during a school year.
 The stress can come from school, work, friends and family.
-But instead of the stress being considered as one massive tangle of causes, a life coach could help your teen identify which specific areas of his or her life bring the most stress.
-Is he too pressured by his coaches or teachers to be good at sports?
-Is she worried that she will lose her friends if she pursues her own interests?
+But instead of the stress being considered as one massive tangle of causes, a life coach could help your teen identify which specific areas of their life bring the most stress.
+Are they too pressured by their coaches or teachers to be good at sports?
+Are they worried that they will lose their friends if they pursue their own interests?
 As much as you want to help your child, your parental instincts may prevent you from seeing the bigger picture that a life coach is trained to see.
-A life coach will often let a teen set his or her own goals.
-By doing so, this engages the teen on a deeper level than if the coach were to establish his or her own standards.
+A life coach will often let a teen set their own goals.
+By doing so, this engages the teen on a deeper level than if the coach were to establish their own standards.
 This gives teens experience in taking control and ownership of their decisions, but also encourages them to trust a responsible authority figure, for help and perspective.
 In the case of teenagers, who are prone to pulling away from their parents, a life coach can be an essential positive adult influence.
-The coach acts as a conduit between a teenager expressing his or her uniqueness and individuality, and the parents, who might have trouble relating to the person their little boy or girl is growing up to become.
+The coach acts as a conduit between a teenager expressing their uniqueness and individuality, and the parents, who might have trouble relating to the person their little boy or girl is growing up to become.

 There are two components to Life Coaching Services: Life Skills Training and The Goal Planning & Achievement Process.